 Define Your Company Identity

 It’s not a simple process to create a brand identity, understand where you’re going and how your identity reflects your values.
-Define your MSP business brand identity based on your mission and goals.
+Many people look to brand consulting firms for more info.
+You need to define your MSP business brand identity based on your mission and goals.

 Make sure your identity has room to evolve rather than stay where it is right now.
 When developing your identity, look at what the market and your competition are doing so you can identify how you’re unique.
 This will help you decide what you should let go and what you should keep.